quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Parallel-and-High-Performance-Computing/phpc_part07_2.6.1_Additiona.md

 ---

 #### Cache Line Utilization and Memory Bandwidth
 Background context explaining the concept.
 The text mentions that using only one value out of each cache line can lead to inefficient use of memory bandwidth.
-A rough estimate for the memory band- width from this data access pattern is \( \frac{1}{8} \)th of the stream bandwidth (1 out of every 8 cache values used).
-This concept can be generalized by defining non-contiguous bandwidth (\( B_{nc} \)) in terms of the percentage of cache usage (\( U_{cache} \)) and empirical bandwidth (\( BE \)):
+A rough estimate for the memory band- width from this data access pattern is $\frac{1}{8}$ th of the stream bandwidth (1 out of every 8 cache values used).
+This concept can be generalized by defining non-contiguous bandwidth ($ B_{nc}$) in terms of the percentage of cache usage ($ U_{cache}$) and empirical bandwidth ($ BE$):
-\[ B_{nc} = U_{cache} \times BE \]
-:p How does the text describe memory bandwidth utilization when using only one value out of each cache line?
+$$B_{nc} = U_{cache} \times BE$$:p How does the text describe memory bandwidth utilization when using only one value out of each cache line?
 ??x
 When data is accessed in such a way that only one value out of each cache line is used, it results in inefficient use of memory bandwidth.
-This inefficiency can be estimated as approximately \( \frac{1}{8} \)th of the stream bandwidth.
+This inefficiency can be estimated as approximately $\frac{1}{8}$ th of the stream bandwidth.
 For instance, if you have 8 cache lines and access only 1 value from each line, on average, you are using just one out of eight values per access. x??

 ---